hj296/BellaBeat-UserActivity/README.md

 ## Google CapStone Project

 About
 To analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
 Then select one Bellabeat product to apply these insights.
+Dataset can be found [here](https://www.kaggle.com/arashnic/fitbit)

 Q.1) What business tasks need to be accomplished?